txt/ase19/docs/ethics.md

   to discover what selects for the (say) 20% top scoring rows (while avoiding the rest).
 - Note that, in practice, we have seen this indicator measure [work well for up to 5 goals](REFS.md#sayyad-2013).
+- For source code for this, see [RowDom](http://menzies.us/fun/row.html#scoring-rows).

 These three examples demonstrate the value of understanding AI tools.
 All the above refactor existing AI tools (RRP, frugal trees, contrast set learning) to achieve